ethereum/ethereum-org-website/src/content/nft/index.md

 The Ethereum Name Service uses NFTs to provide your Ethereum address with an easier-to-remember name like `mywallet.eth`.
 This means you could ask someone to send you ETH via `mywallet.eth` rather than `0x123456789.....`.

 This works in a similar way to a website domain name which makes an IP address more memorable.
 And like domains, ENS names have value, usually based on length and relevance.
 With ENS you don't need a domain registry to facilitate the transfer of ownership.
-Instead, ENS names can be traded on NFT marketplaces.
+Instead, you can trade your ENS names on an NFT marketplace.

 Your ENS name can: